 Managing our behavior by using a competing impulse is only possible if the person has the self-control to manage the emotions driving the behavior.

-But if the feelings driving us to eat the ice cream are too big for us manage -- otherwise known as emotional eating -- we're going to eat the ice
+if the feelings driving us to eat the ice cream are too big for us manage -- otherwise known as emotional eating -- we're going to eat the ice cream

 And ice cream doesn't really qualify as a crime of passion, the way peeing on the baby does.
 These are the same big emotions that drove Cain and Abel,